-(1) The values of the performance shares are shown at target based on the closing price of our common shares on the date of grant.
-In accordance with applicable SEC rules, the amounts disclosed in the Summary Compensation Table are based on the grant date fair values, which differ from the amounts set forth herein. - (2) Mr. Branagan's long-term equity-based incentive basis was based on his salary of £400,000, converted into U.S. dollars at the exchange rate of 1.25 on December 31, 2016.
+- (1) The values of the performance shares are shown at target based on the closing price of our common shares on the date of grant.
+In accordance with applicable SEC rules, the amounts disclosed in the Summary Compensation Table are based on the grant date fair values, which differ from the amounts set forth herein. - (2) Mr. O'Donnell's annual long-term equity based incentive awards consisted of an award granted in February 2018 with a target value of \$3,180,000 and an award granted in May 2018 with a target value of \$1,500,000, each divided equally between performance shares and time-vested restricted shares. - (3) The annual long-term equity based incentive awards to Messrs.
+Qutub, Curtis, Branagan, and Weinstein were made in February 2018.